-However, term limits can also be a disruption for the HOA by increasing the overall adjustment and training time, losing valuable board members and their skills, making recruitment of new members more difficult, and dropping momentum of productivity.
+However, term limits can also be a disruption for the HOA by increasing the overall adjustment and training time, losing valuable board members and their skills, making recruitment of new members more difficult, and dropping the momentum of productivity.

 - Increase Adjustment Time: Term limits might inhibit the association with longer adjustment periods for new board members.
-Time spent on training can take away from projects and other accomplishments the board may be working on before board member switch in and out.
-With tools like Boardline Academy and a code of conduct, the adjustment period can be made easier and incoming board members can assimilate better and ease into their new role.
+Time spent on training can take away from projects and other accomplishments the board may be working on before board members switch in and out.
+With tools like Boardline Academy and a code of conduct, the adjustment period can be made easier, and incoming board members can assimilate better and ease into their new role.

 - Lose Valuable Assets: Term limits can cause the board to lose valuable members and their skills and knowledge.
 Institutional memory is important to preserve in any organization, and term limits can weaken this if all the terms expire at the same time.
 With staggered terms, institutional memory can be preserved with the terms of veteran members overlapping new members coming in.